For cPanel & WHM 11.48

 When you back up configuration files, the system automatically stores the files in the

 files directories.
 When you back up the entire MySQL directory, its contents are stored in the

 cPanel & WHM backs up the following files and directories: To configure system backups to include custom files or directories, create a new file or directory in the Note: The server administrator can edit the

 /var/cpanel/backups/extras directory (for example,

 /var/cpanel/backups/extras/etc).
-In that file, enter an absolute path to any files that you wish to back up (for example,
+In that file, enter a fully qualified path to any files that you wish to back up (for example,

 To configure system backups to include custom files or directories, create a new file or directory in the